the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 - Faculty and/or guest speakers are representative of individuals of marginalized communities
 - Build an Analysis of how Professionalization Impacts the Field
-- Cross-Sensory experiences
 - Build Analysis of Applicant Selection Bias
-- Accessible Online Promotional/recruitment Information
+- Accessible Online Recruitment Information
+- Public Space Protocol (Including Restrooms)
+   - Statement of Support
-- ADA Accessible - Space and Bathrooms
+   - ADA Accessible
-- Gender Open Restrooms
+   - Gender Open
      - Gender Neutral Language if Gender Isn’t Specified
      - Create Space for Individuals to Share Pronouns if Desired
   - Baby Changing Space
   - Nursing / Breastfeeding / Pumping space and/or Childcare Provided
-- Scent-Free Space

 ### ADMINISTRATIVE
 > Within HR/Executive/Board/CEO/Director: